Making a difference, one student at a time.

 Report Cards

-As the need arises, teachers and the principal will be pleased to confer with parents.
-A note sent to the school requesting an interview will permit the selection of a convenient time and date.
+The principal and our teachers will be pleased to confer with parents throughout the year.
+However, a note must be sent to the school requesting an interview, which will permit the selection of a convenient time and date.